Yahoo snaps up social news start-up Snip.it

-SAN FRANCISCO (Reuters) - Yahoo Inc YHOO.O said on Tuesday it has bought “social news” start-up Snip.it, the latest acquisition to be announced under Chief Executive Marissa Mayer.
+SAN FRANCISCO, Jan 22 (Reuters) - Yahoo Inc said on Tuesday it has bought “social news” start-up Snip.it, the latest acquisition to be announced under Chief Executive Marissa Mayer.

 Snip.it, a Pinterest-like service that allows news consumers to clip, organize and share articles, was founded in 2011 by Ramy Adeeb, previously an investor at Khosla Ventures.